 1680 - Japan: Short poem by Iharu Saikaku 'Rosei-ga yume-no cho-wa orisue' which translates as 'The butterflies in Rosei's dream would be folded paper.'

 1704 - Japan: Drawing of a kimono decorated with the takara-bune (similar to the paperfold now known as the Chinese Junk).
 Source 'Origami from the Classics' by Satoshi Takagi, published in 1993.

 1797 - Japan: Publication of the Senbazuru Orikata, a book of origami designs, woodcuts and poetry.
-The designs are created by cutting slits in large squares to divide them into several, or many, small, but not completely separate, ones and then folding each smaller square into a paper crane.
-The folded cranes remain connected by beak, legs, or wingtip when the design is complete
+The designs are created by cutting slits in large squares to divide them into several, or many, small, but not completely separate, smaller squares and then folding each of these smaller squares into a paper crane.
+The cranes remain connected by beak, legs, or wingtip when the design is complete

 1806 - The Netherlands: The earliest known drawing of the paperfold now known as the Chinese Junk occurs in the Dutch picture book "Hanenpoot" which Willem Bilderchijk wrote and illustrated for his young son Julius Willem.